erpeldinger/hackers_vs_hosts/readme.txt

 of modules (or of graph.ml).
         - The "get_cout_chemin" function could be deleted so that costs should getted in the final list of costs.
-        - Within the two functions "arcs1_MCFM" and "arcs2_MCMF" the case where the cost is 0 is not taken into account, to do so, something has to be done with the max_int.